luteberget/pgf-msvc/README.md

 directory.
 This can be fixed by locating the file and copying it.
 Release builds seem to be working.

 ## DLL Exports
 Building Windows DLLs on MSVC requires explicitly exporting symbols.
-    CMake takes care of exporting functions, but for data (constants/variables) we need to add __declspec(dllexport) and similar.
+CMake takes care of exporting functions, but for data (constants/variables) we need to add `__declspec(dllexport)` and similar.
 Have added `GU_API_DATA_DECL` (6b1128d96b075cc7b7e14f9e1624443cef5cec34)
 and `PGF_API_DATA_DECL` (7abc1b4894753d514dd5bd1d51f9dd31f77f340c).

 ## MSVC C99 support
-MSVC does not have full C99 support.
-Restrict **COMMIT**.

  -  MSVC does not support the C99 keyword `restrict`.
   Added a macro which renamed to `__restricted`, which has the same meaning in MSVC.
 (62e9af346a688e5da4370063d546937216c152c4)